Emergency lighting (BAFE SP203-4)

 Learn more about fire safety for your workplace

-Learn more about security for your workplace
+Learn more about security and fire safety for your workplace

 Look out for the NSI hallmark